SF BAY AREA SACRAMENTO LAKE TAHOE Ride-Share / Carpool

 - Most notably, SnowPals’ ride-share is a no service fee ride-share alternative to Uber, Lyft and other ride-sharing services which charges you a service fee for every ride you take.

 SF Bay Area Skiers & Boarders–rideshare to Tahoe, reduce your carbon foot-print, save money, and expand your social circle.
 Yup, you know the story, after college, once settled in with a professional career, our circle of friends becomes smaller by each passing year unless effort is made to reach out and connect with people who shares common interests; well, here’s your chance. – we’re FREE to join!

-Snowpals is the place where you can offer rides OR find/receive rides between the SF Bay Area and Tahoe, day trip or multiple nights.
+Snowpals is the place where you can offer rides OR find/receive rides between the SF Bay Area and Tahoe, day trip, overnight or multiple nights.
 Our members are serious snow-sport enthusiasts.
-With 6,550+ skiers and snowboarders, there is always someone driving the three to four hours haul to and from Tahoe and the SF Bay Area seven days a week since we have among us college students as well as retirees or those who work a non-regular schedule (chefs, digital nomads, etc).
+With over 7k member’s list of skiers and snowboarders, there is always someone driving the three to four hours haul to and from Tahoe and the SF Bay Area seven days a week since we have among us college students as well as retirees or those who work a non-regular schedule (chefs, digital nomads, etc).
 Read about some of our members’ via their self-introductions.

 We’ve been promoting and facilitating rideshare and carpool between the Bay Area and Tahoe since 1999.
 We’re a grassroots organization, and we’re FREE to join.
-The more people you tell about us, the better our community becomes.
+Help us grow by telling friends and family about us.
 Advance thanks!

 Here are some of the stuff our members have been doing:

 1) Passengers and driver barter/arrange an exchange agreement, ie. ride to Tahoe for free night stay at cabin/ski lease as a guest.

 2) Riders & driver pool resources to rent lodges and share expenses.